Zillowe FoundationZillowe Documentation

 Simple Dependency List

-For packages with only required dependencies, you can use a simple list.
+For packages with only required dependencies, you can use a simple list of strings.

 Advanced Dependency Object